Updated September 2019

 Wollaton Remembers its Fallen 1914-18.
 Valuable information is still being researched.
 Are any of these names familiar?
 We still need information on these men: JOHN BARKER who was killed in action, G. FORMAN, G. HARWOOD, W. HOLMES, G. KNIGHT, J. LYNES and CHARLES PENNOCK.

 Restoring Wollaton Park walled garden.
-This project is being managed by Nottingham City Council along with Friends of Wollaton Park with the support of Wollaton Historical & Conservation Society.
-Major progress is planned for 2019, starting with volunteers who have worked hard to clean bricks and rid the walls of invasive ivy.
+This project is being managed by Nottingham City Council along with Friends of Wollaton Park and the support of Wollaton Historical & Conservation Society.
+Much progress has already taken place with volunteers cleaning bricks, clearing invasive ivy from the walls.
+Specialist contractors have used the salvaged bricks to repair a section of wall, and re-point as necessary.
+More detail will be added shortly.

 Derelict Canal Lock off Lambourne Drive.
 We need your help!
 In much need of regular maintenance to ensure this unique site is not lost to overgrown weeds, this land is owned by Nottingham City Council.
 Clearing will be hard work, needing a team of fit and healthy volunteers, and maintaining the upkeep means this will be an ongoing project.
 The derelict canal lock is an important part of Wollaton heritage and the history of the canal.
 If you are interested in helping us to preserve this site and are willing to help cut back the weeds, brambles etc, please contact us via the Feedback link.